 How does dry needling fit into my overall treatment plan at Fast Track Physical Therapy?

 When used in conjunction with other physical therapy techniques, dry needling is most effective.
 Dry needling is another treatment tool, just like therapeutic exercise, spinal traction, other manual therapy techniques, and various modalities.
 It is often useful early in treatment to help break the pain cycle.
 This is why clients that are looking for dry needing in Indianapolis should consider trying it with the most experienced in the state of Indiana at Fast Track Physical Therapy.

 Fast Track Physical Therapy is dedicated to providing comprehensive, individualized care for patients across Hendricks County and the Greater Indianapolis area.
 Five of our physical therapists are certified in dry needling treatments, in addition to many other certifications and techniques.

-To receive more information about Dry Needling treatment, our physical therapy programs, or to receive patient resources, please give us a call at (317) 209-1900 or fill out a contact form.
+To receive more information about Dry Needling treatment, our physical therapy programs, or to receive patient resources, please give us a call at (317) 209-1900 or contact us online.